Tangdi kabab step-by-step recipe with photos.

 Sprinkle chaat masala and lemon juice on the chicken pieces before serving.

 Garnish with thinly sliced red onions and lemon wedges.
 If the onions are too pungent, dip them in cold water for 30 minutes and discard the water.

 Mint chutney goes very well with tangdi kebab.
 It is very easy to whip up mint chutney - just blend some mint leaves, coriander leaves, green chilli, yogurt, salt, and optionally some fresh ginger and garlic.
-For a variation that does not use yoghurt see this recipe: Mint Chutney.
+For a variation that does not use yogurt see this recipe: Mint Chutney.